 Although this change is intended to discourage frivolous or incomplete filings used as ‘placeholder’ filings, many innocent immigration applicants may find their cases denied for minor errors or omissions, without first receiving an RFE or a NOID.
 This could result in expensive fees to refile the application, or even lead to commencement of removal proceedings.

 The new policy raises the risk of filing incomplete applications considerably.
 It is therefore prudent to consult with an experienced immigration attorney prior to submission of your application.
 Our experienced immigration attorneys can ensure your application packet is as complete and accurate as possible, so as to avoid any negative consequences.
-Contact us at 312.671.4785 for a free consultation.
+Contact us at 312.671.4785.